Dalemain

-Dalemain is a country house around 5 miles south-west of Penrith in Cumbria, England.
+Dalemain is a country house around five miles southwest of Penrith in Cumbria, England.
 It is a Grade I listed building.
-Dalemain is part of the Lake District UNESCO World Heritage Site.
+Dalemain sits within the Lake District National Park.

 History

 There is evidence of a settlement at Dalemain in Saxon times.
 Here the river Eamont, which was the boundary between Cumberland and Westmorland, was fordable while also it is sheltered at this point in the valley where often the worst of the weather will go around Dalemain.
 A peel tower was built on the site during the reign of King Henry II.
 The old hall dates back to the 12th century, with wings added in the 16th century.